 DevTeam has a team with the technical and analytical skills to determine the best possible employer-developer matches.

 The best thing about DevTeam is that they also consider any additional requirements you have.
-This can include things like experience with CSS (CSS3), WordPress, project management, website development, or anything else.
+This can include things like experience with CSS (CSS3), product management, project management, website development, or anything else.

 Adding in additional requirements ensures that you end up with a developer who can provide you the best possible services.